udondan/iam-floyd/docs/source/faq.rst

 How often will there be updates to reflect IAM changes?
 -------------------------------------------------------

-Once per hour the `AWS Documentation`_ is checked for updates.
+Once per day, at 2am UTC, the `AWS Documentation`_ is checked for updates.
 If anything changes, a new package will be released immediately.

 Do you release new packages when a new CDK version is released?
 ---------------------------------------------------------------